Arronk/My-Coding-Journey/LogR3.md

 Week 5 was released tonight so I went through and completed all videos and exercises.
 The final exam is next week and I should have pset 4 submitted before the end of the week.
 It's been a pretty interesting subject and I think I will delve deeper into statistics and machine learning in the future.

+## Day 37: 07/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Started writing out the machine learning code example from the text book and using youtube videos to get a better understanding of the Minkowski distance measure.
+Hoping to work through the entire example and have a good understanding of the problem and functions by the end of it